Generalised anxiety disorder (GAD)

 - you have three or more of the following symptoms (or, for children, one or more):

 - restlessness, feeling keyed up or on edge

 - sleep disturbance (difficulty falling or staying asleep, or restless, unsatisfying sleep).

 Treatment of GAD can involve a number of aspects, each of which is tailored to your individual need.
 These may include therapy, medication or a combination of both.

 While there are many things you can do to support your own wellbeing, getting help from a medical professional is important.

 Therapy, such as talking therapies

-Your doctor should be able to explain what is available locally and which type of talking treatment is most suitable for you.
+Talking therapies are very useful in treating anxiety, including for children and young people.
+Your doctor should be able to explain what is available locally and give you information to help you decide which type of talking treatment is most suitable for you.